Table Of Content

 - This is for investors who delve in aggressive risk investing

-- You can expect competitive returns by diversifying market caps
+- You can expect the returns to outperform traditional market cap weighted strategies

-- This is ideal for investors with the financial goals of wealth creation, asset diversification and education planning.
+- This is ideal for investors with the financial goals of long term growth, risk management and income generation.